freeCodeCamp/freeCodeCamp/guide/english/c/file-handling/index.md

 }
 ```

 File Handling is one of the most important part of a programming .
-In C language we use a **FILE** type structure pointer  to declare a **file**.
+In C language we use a **FILE** type structure pointer  to declare a **file**.A file represents a sequence of bytes on the disk where a group of related data is stored.
+File is created for permanent storage of data.
+It is a readymade structure.
+In C language, we use a structure pointer of file type to declare a file.

 ```c
 FILE *fp;